Officers, N.C.O.s and Men of the 1st Battalion, Buried in Mons (Bergen) Communal Cemetery

 Grave: V.B.21.
 Died of wounds: 11 October 1914 Age: 28

-In Belfast, in the December quarter 1912 Harry married Sarah Jane Andrews, from Co.
-Armagh, Ireland, and they had one daughter, Edith born on 26th January 1913.
+In Belfast, in the December quarter 1912, Harry married Sarah Jane Andrews, from Co.
+Armagh, Ireland, and they had one daughter, Edith, born on 26th January 1913.
 [Sarah had 2 other children from a previous marriage – Mabel (b.
 1909) and Wilfred Laurence (b.
 1910).
+His occupation at the time was recorded as a ‘Fitter‘.

-Military Service: Harry enlisted in the Cheshire Regiment at Stockport, Cheshire.
+Harry enlisted in the Cheshire Regiment at Stockport, Cheshire.
 Currently his Army records are unavailable and do not seem to have survived the World War 2 bombing.
+However, as he was in the Royal Navy until 1911 he could have enlisted earlier than 1912.

 As Company Sergeant Major of ‘D’ Company he was a serving soldier at the time, not a Reservist.

-His Medal Index Card shows that he entered France on the 16th August 1914 with the rest of the Battalion.
-He was among those reported missing from the Battalion after the Battalion at Audregnies on 24th August
+Ernest’s Medal Index Card shows that he entered France on the 16th August 1914 with the rest of the Battalion.
+He was among those reported missing from the Battalion after the Battalion at Audregnies on 24th August.

-(Harry’s ‘D’ Company had been in action on the right of the line at Audregnies and Harry lost his CO, Captain E.R.
+(Harry’s ‘D’ Company had been in action on the right of the line at Audregnies (see Map above – Hadfield) and Harry lost his CO, Captain E.R.
 Jones, in the action.)

 Grave: IX.E.4.
 Died of wounds: 26 September 1914 Age: 27